 The variation in input options is something you might want to consider.
 Aside from microphone inputs, what are the other highest audio input options?
-Such as laptop interviews, cell phone conversations, etc.
+Maybe laptop interviews, cell phone conversations, etc.

-Another consideration is whether your mixer has enough microphone inputs?
-For the time being, you might be a solo podcaster, or you might be interviewing one other person.
-But it might be an important investment in the long-term.
+Another consideration is whether your mixer has enough microphone inputs.
+For the time being, you might be a solo podcaster or interviewing one other person.
+But it might be an important investment in the long term.

 From what we have seen from podcast reviewers, the smaller, simpler audio mixers are sufficient for the nature of podcasting.
 It allows them to carry all of their equipment: laptop, microphone, mixer, and notes, to every recording session.
 The more complete your gear is at the time of recording, the less editing you’ll need to do later.